 Check out banana republic.
 They just put a bunch of “adult” clothes on sale.
 I love their classy shift dresses.posted almost 7 years ago

-i have the same dilemma. except for me, it’s even harder. i’m under 5’0 so finding more adult clothing my size is such a challenge! if any petite girls out there have any tips, please let me know! it’d be greatly appreciatedposted about 6 years ago
+i have the same dilemma. except for me, it’s even harder. i’m under 5’0 so finding more adult clothing my size is such a challenge! if any petite girls out there have any tips, please let me know! it’d be greatly appreciatedposted over 6 years ago

 I like stores like Zara and Mango for trendy and more adult looking clothing.
 I’m not sure if those stores are available in your area.
 Also check out Anthropologie.
 I think you should look for great fabric, cuts, and silhouettes and nothing too clingy.
 Also you can always spin a J Crew Skirt with a funkier top from Forever 21.
 I think you should always keep your personal style while trying to dress a bit more age appropriate.